How do I book?

 If you would like to your child to attend through their pre-school or nursery please contact them directly for information on how to book.

 Can I book a one-off session or a term of sessions only?

 When booking for your child to attend through their childcare provider, we ask that you book a term of sessions at a time.
 If you’d like to come to a family session you can book sessions individually or for the full term.
 We like to be flexible, so you can choose to come to our family session every week, or just a few times a term, whatever suits you best!

 I would like to bring more than one child.
 Do I need to book a place for each of them?

 Yes.
-We ask you book and pay for all children once they reach their first birthday.
+We ask you book and pay for all children once they are wanting to join in with the session and with snack time - usually around 18 months.
 This is so we can plan the resources accordingly and ensure we don’t exceed the capacity of the site.
-Remember we offer reduced price tickets for families with children under 2 years old or with two or three children.
-If you are a childminder or would like to bring more than three children please get in touch to discuss further discounts.
+Remember we offer reduced price tickets for families with two or more children.

 Can we turn up on the day and pay?